What Does “Ka” Mean in Thai Language?

 What to Avoid

-Never use “krub” as a woman – This is exclusively for men Don’t skip “ka” entirely – Better to overuse than underuse Don’t stress about perfect pronunciation – Effort matters more
+Never use “krub” as a woman, this is exclusively for men.
+Don’t skip “ka” entirely, it’s better to overuse than underuse.
+Don’t stress about perfect pronunciation, effort matters most.

 Advanced Tips for “Ka” in Thai Language